hkiang01/hkiang01.github.io/content/philosophy/_index.md

 A few things I believe are true

-1. Clearly communicating is imperitive.
+1. Clearly communicating is imperative.
 Pause and ask what the most valuable information is in a given context.

 2. People rightfully deserves accurate and timely information, and you should do everything resonably able to provide them with said information.
 It makes everyone's lives easier.